allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 ### Installation via Winget

 Saladict also supports installation through the `winget` package manager.
-If you have `winget` installed, you can install Saladict directly with this command:
+If you have `winget` installed, you can install 沙拉翻译 directly with this command:

 ```powershell
 winget install Saladict.app